Swope Named as New President of Warfel

 Introducing RISE at Warfel

-We are thrilled to introduce RISE (Redefining Industry Standards for Equality) – formerly known as our Women in construction group.
-RISE aims to support those who consider themselves minorities in the construction industry by offering support, tools, and encouragement as our team members navigate challenges both professionally and personally.
+We are excited to introduce RISE (Redefining Industry Standards for Equality), formerly known as our Women in Construction group.
+RISE is dedicated to supporting individuals who identify as minorities in the construction industry by providing resources, tools, and encouragement as they navigate both professional and personal challenges.

-Amber Schnader, co-leader of RISE, shares the story behind RISE and how it promotes equality and support for Warfel team members:
+Amber Schnader shares the story behind RISE and its commitment to promoting equality and support for Warfel team members:

 History